-We’ve all had that moment throughout the work week when this scenario happens: You’re on a productive streak, making great progress with your work.
+We’ve all had that moment throughout the workweek when this scenario happens: You’re on a productive streak, making great progress with your work.
 As you begin to dial in, you notice people in your vicinity gathered around to discuss something.
 Around the corner, you begin to pick up another audible conversation and while the phones are ringing loudly, the person next to you is playing Celine Dion’s Greatest Hits.
-You’ve probably tried a polite, “Can you keep your voices down please?” or even thrown on a pair of noise-cancelling headphones but, such tactics rarely solve the underlying issue and it can become defeating.
+You’ve probably tried a polite, “Can you keep your voices down please?” or even thrown on a pair of noise-canceling headphones but, such tactics rarely solve the underlying issue and it can become defeating.

 We tend not to think much of these distractions however this is according to experts, a new norm in the workplace – and it’s getting worse.

 According to a 2018 Workplace Study by online learning leader Udemy, “Noisy, interruption-prone offices make employees unmotivated, stressed, and frustrated.”
 We work with customers across Los Angeles who consistently mention office noise and distractions as a major roadblock to efficiency, business growth and productivity for their company and its employees.
 The Udemy study found that chatty coworkers (80%) and office noise (70%) were cited as top distractors overall.

 The nature and design of the workplace has evolved too, with open office floorplans being favored more and more in recent years.
 Unfortunately, this open concept design often falls short of the intended benefits and result in increased noise levels and distractions for employees.
 Still, open office spaces can be successful- if done right.
 Erica Castillo, Account Lead at Pacific Office Interiors, says it’s about finding the right product solution.
 “Adding acoustical panels at each workstation in an open office setting like a customer service call center can help form a barrier between employees and noise.”

 “Open office spaces can be successful- if done right.“